 “The benefits to the islanders will soon be made apparent as their electricity bills will be reduced,” Kamma-Aliferi tells us.

-Black-outs were a regular incident
+Black-outs were a regular incident on the island

 The island, connected until now to the power grid of the nearby island of Kos, had in the past experienced huge power fluctuations and frequent black-outs which, apart from being a constant irritant, caused damage to the island’s infrastructure and the tourism industry.